Kambaa/commitlint-maven-plugin/README.md

-# gmc-maven-plugin
+# Git Message Check Maven Plugin

 A maven plugin that checks given commit messages

 In our company, for our maven projects, we use js solutions for commit message convention checking, so i wanted to write a maven plugin to do it.
-My aim is that this plugin should do pretty much same job as the configuration right now.
+My aim is that this plugin should do pretty much same job as the current status, without the extra unnecessary checks or configurations.

-#### Check List

 #### current maven plugin example(that i'm using for dev & testing):